KingsMentor/Phrase/README.md

 }
 ```

-Phrase uses target language in a couple of ways.
+>Phrase uses the target language to:
-1. Know which language to translate content to.
+>- Know which language to translate content to.
-2. Know when to show user an option to translate.
-Translation action only shows when the detected language of the source is not same language with the targetted language.
+>- Know when to show the `translate` option to the user.
+Translation action only shows when the detected language of the source is not the same as the targeted language.
 This also means that there's no translation query executed when source and target language is the same.

-* `actionLabel` - action label defines the text users sees that prompts for translation.
-This only visible when the source text is in another language that is not the targeted language.
-This can be hidden passing `BEHAVIOR_HIDE_TRANSLATE_PROMPT` in `behaviorFlags`.
+2. `actionLabel` - action label defines the text users see which prompts for translation.
+This is only visible when the source text is in a language different from the targeted language.
+This can be hidden by passing `BEHAVIOR_HIDE_TRANSLATE_PROMPT` in `behaviorFlags`.

 ```kotlin
 options {